jasethomson/SGT-jt/README.md

     - getData - get the student's current stored data
     - render - create the dom elements for the object, store them, and return them
     - handleDelete - remove the dom element associated with this object and notify this object's parent of a pending deletion

+##### startup instructions
+- start at v.1
+- make a new branch v.25
+- perform work on v.25
+- no need to do pull request

 ## Version .5 - sgt model
 #### Description